StevenLuk18/mid_project/README.md

 ## Conclusion
 ### Wellcome
 - Selling more high-end alcohols.
-- Trend to sell with box or bulk.
+- Tend to sell with box or bulk.
 - More expensive if a customer only buys a single one.

 More types of one particular alcohol